paladihasini1-dot/cardiovascular-disease-prediction-retinal-images/README.md

         ↓
 Deep Learning Model
         ↓
-Disease Prediction
+Model Prediction
         ↓
+Cardiovascular Disease Result

+1. Image Input

+A retinal fundus image is provided as the input to the system.

+2. Image Preprocessing

+The input image is processed and prepared in the required format for the trained model.

+3. Feature Analysis

+Important visual patterns and features from the retinal image are analyzed by the deep learning model.

+4. Prediction

+The trained model processes the image and generates the corresponding prediction.

-Prediction Result
+5. Result

+The prediction is displayed to the user through the project interface.

-Project Features
+Project Files

+The repository contains the source files required for the project implementation, along with the project screenshots and documentation.

+The uploaded source files include the code used for:

-- Retinal image input
+- Retinal image processing
-- Image preprocessing
+- Data preprocessing
-- Deep learning-based classification
+- Deep learning model implementation
+- Model training and/or prediction
-- Cardiovascular disease prediction
+- Cardiovascular disease classification
-- Automated prediction results
-- Easy-to-use interface
+- Project application/interface

+Please refer to the source files in this repository for the complete implementation.

 Screenshots

-Screenshot 1
+Project Interface

-"Project Screenshot 1" (Screenshot%202026-09-20%20224615.png)
+"Project Interface" (Screenshot%202026-09-20%20224615.png)

-Screenshot 2

-"Project Screenshot 2" (Screenshot%202026-09-20%20224657.png)

-Screenshot 3
+Image / Prediction

+"Prediction Result" (Screenshot%202026-09-20%20224657.png)

+Project Output

-"Project Screenshot 3" (Screenshot%202026-09-20%20224710.png)
+"Project Output" (Screenshot%202026-09-20%20224710.png)

 Applications

-This project demonstrates how Artificial Intelligence and retinal image analysis can be used as a research-based approach for cardiovascular disease prediction.
+This project demonstrates the use of Artificial Intelligence and medical image analysis for cardiovascular disease prediction research.

-It can be useful as an academic prototype for exploring AI-assisted medical image analysis.
+It can serve as an academic prototype for studying how retinal fundus images can be analyzed using deep learning techniques.

+Advantages

+- Automated image analysis
+- Reduces the need for manual image inspection in the research workflow
+- Demonstrates the use of deep learning in healthcare
+- Provides a quick computational prediction
+- Can be extended to larger datasets and additional conditions

 Future Enhancements

-- Improve model accuracy using larger datasets.
+- Train the model using larger and more diverse retinal image datasets.
-- Support multiple cardiovascular conditions.
+- Improve prediction performance through advanced deep learning architectures.
-- Add Explainable AI techniques to visualize model decisions.
+- Add Explainable AI to show the regions influencing the prediction.
 - Develop a mobile application.
-- Add multilingual support.
+- Add support for multiple cardiovascular conditions.
-- Validate the model using larger and clinically diverse datasets.
+- Perform extensive clinical validation with appropriate medical datasets.

 Project Status